Poetry, horses, and heart.

 Give her a good dog, Granddaddy's old buckle, and a good glass of wine."

 Ready to experience the Western way of life?
-Contact CJ to book your cowgirl clinic weekend or ask any questions about the experience.
+Contact CJ to ask about options for trail rides, clinics, cowgirl retreats, or any other questions about the experience.

 Whether you're a complete beginner or just want to brush up on your skills, we'll have a blast together!

 Ready to start your cowgirl journey?
-Email me to check availability, ask about custom clinics, or get more information about your weekend retreat.
+Email me to check availability, ask about custom clinics, or get more information about retreats and trail rides.

 I'll help you plan the perfect cowgirl experience tailored to your group!